 Once the analysis has been carried out a report is drafted and sent to the client to present the results to EDF for them to grant the product with the PMUC label.

 Our PMUC analysis services approved by EDF

-FILAB has been approved by EDF to carry out various typological PMUC analyses :
+FILAB has been approved by EDF to carry out various typological PMUC analysis :

 - Assessment of your product prior to requesting PMUC registration

-- Registration testing : Chemical analyses to obtain PMUC registration
+- Registration testing : Chemical analysis to obtain PMUC registration products

-- Inspections and follow-up analyses of PMUC products
+- Inspections and follow-up analysis of PMUC products

-PMUC chemical analyses carried out by FILAB comply with EDF’s D5713/ DJX / RB 90 0295 procedure.
+PMUC chemical analysis carried out by FILAB comply with EDF’s D5713/ DJX / RB 90 0295 procedure.